ogratwicklcs/ansible_90_workshop/1.6-system-roles/README.md

 ## Step 3 - Examine the Linux System Roles

-The Ansible Playbooks are simple.
-They just use the pre-built Ansible Playbooks provided by Ansible Galaxy and Automation Hub.
-These were pre-installed for this Ansible Workshop.
+These roles are simple.
+They are similiar to the Ansible playbooks that we have been working with during our exercise, but broken down into smaller logical parts.

 - [firewall system role](https://galaxy.ansible.com/linux-system-roles/firewall)  - by default this installs firewalld, python3-firewall.
 Optional parameters can be sent such as what service to open: